“Never get so busy making a living that you forget to make a life.” —Dolly Parton

 Living in the good ol’ USA we grow up believing that a sure way to get that “American dream” is through a little bit of luck and a whole lot of blood, sweat, and tears.
 When looking to succeed we are easily tempted to put every ounce of ourselves into our work.
 Over the years statistics show fewer and fewer employees actually use their vacation days, paid or not.
-With this type of work mentality burn out becoming more frequent it is no surprise that our society’s health has plummeted with illnesses directly linked to stress.
+With this type of work mentality, burnout becoming more frequent is no surprise that our society’s health has plummeted with illnesses directly linked to stress.

 Burnout results from chronic workplace stress.
-Symptoms include, cynicism, depression, feelings of exhaustion, feelings of emotional distance with loved ones, and lack of performance in the workplace.
-Whether mental or physical, long term or excessive amounts of stress have a negative impact on all the systems of our bodies.
+Symptoms include cynicism, depression, feelings of exhaustion, feelings of emotional distance from loved ones, and lack of performance in the workplace.
+Whether mental or physical, long-term or excessive amounts of stress have a negative impact on all the systems of our bodies.

 Science has proven that high levels of stress cause headaches, digestive issues, trouble sleeping, depression, and weight gain.
 Over time this may lead to serious health complications such as high blood pressure, heart disease, and memory issues.
 To live a healthy life we must maintain a healthy work-life balance.

 Take a look below at these three steps to both recover from and prevent future burnout.

 When we have apps on our phones sending us notifications every time we receive a new email or workgroup text we’ll never be able to get away from work.
 Start your recovery, or prevention, by setting a designated time for all work notifications to be turned off.
 Make sure they are off on your days off too.
 Better yet, take your work email account off your phone completely.